pnlbwh/dMRIharmonization/README.md

 # Template creation

-RISH features are diffusion measures are computed from all the input images.
+RISH features and diffusion measures are computed from all the input images.
 Images of two modalites:
 *FA* and *L0* (RISH order 0) are provided as input to `antsMultivariateTemplateConstruction2.sh`.
 A `template0.nii.gz` is created.
 Afterwards, various scales maps (*Scale_\*.nii.gz*) and mean templates (*Mean_\*.nii.gz*) are created in `--template` directory.
 See [Reference](#referece) for details on the template construction method